 The vulva is the outside portion of the female genitals — the part you can see.
-It consists of the mons pubis, clitoris, urethra, labia majora, labia minora, perineum, and anus.
+It consists of the mons pubis, clitoris, urethra, labia majora, and labia minora.
 The labia majora is the outer fold of the genitals, while the labia minora is the inner fold.
 These parts help protect the clitoris, which is extremely sensitive — even more so than the head of a penis.
 And like the head of a penis, the clitoris can be a major pleasure center!
 In fact, many people with vaginas need clitoral stimulation to orgasm.

 Now that we’ve sorted out the fun facts of anatomy, let’s explore some habits for vagina health.
 Here are eight things to keep in mind if you are the proud owner of a vagina.